 Location/Institution: Community-based setting in the United States

-This study explored the extent to which children of caregivers in the Brevard C.A.R.E.S.
-(Coordination, Advocacy, Resources, Education and Support) Wraparound intervention experienced a reduction of maltreatment 6 months postcompletion.
+The purpose of the study was to explore the extent to which children of caregivers in the Brevard C.A.R.E.S.
+(Coordination, Advocacy, Resources, Education and Support) Wraparound intervention experienced a reduction of maltreatment 6 months post completion.
+Participants were either from state administrative data on child welfare or from Brevard C.A.R.E.S. administrative data.
 Measures utilized include maltreatment reports.
 The data for this study came from the C.A.R.E.S. de-identified participant database for all children referred to and participating in the program after July 1, 2009, and whose cases were closed by January 1, 2010.
 The comparison group did not receive the intervention.
-Results indicated children whose caregivers completed the intervention experienced less verified maltreatment than children in the comparison group.
-Limitations include lack of randomization, possible selection bias, and comparison group was a convenient sample.
+Results indicate that children whose caregivers completed the intervention experienced less verified maltreatment than children in the comparison group.
+Limitations include lack of randomization, possible selection bias, and comparison group was a convenience sample.

 Date Program Originally Loaded onto CEBC: October 2016